 In recent years, Thailand 4.0 initiative, a policy to transform Thailand’s economy into a digitally powered ecosystem, has been strongly promoted by the Thai government and it has set itself the target of creating no less than 100 smart cities within its borders over the next 20 years.
 To conform with the policy, in July 2017, the Office of Transport and Traffic Policy and Planning (OTP), Ministry of Transport, has adopted the Intelligent Transport Systems (ITS) as part of its framework to control the traffic and road infrastructure in the cities for the next five years, and it is expected to develop autonomous vehicle (AV) systems within 20 years.

-An advancement of technology, especially technology digital, will be improved to Artificial Intelligence and Automatic Systems in the manner of Internet of Things (IoT), e.g., development of AVs, development of intelligent robot and program, financial transaction with digital based, and etc. The draft National Strategy and the current NESDP consider AVs as one of the new technologies that will be developed in the near future, and it will significantly affect the growth of an economy, social, and way of lives.
+Advancement of technology, especially digital technology, will improve Artificial Intelligence and Automatic Systems in relation to Internet of Things (IoT) and will encourage the development of AVs, intelligent robots and programs, digital-based financial transactions, etc. The draft National Strategy and the current NESDP consider AVs as one of the new technologies that will be developed in the near future, and it will significantly affect the growth of an economy, social issues, and way of life.

 However, the development of AVs is not included under the strategy implementation chapter of both the draft National Strategy and the NESDP.